sabthegreat007/Official-whitepaper-for-SabiraSeal-A-luxury-fashion-authentication-protocol./README.md

 SabiraSeal™ is not merely a technology; it’s a paradigm shift.
 By linking every item to its rightful owner, it transforms scarcity, trust, and prestige into provable assets.
 The future of luxury ownership begins here. differentiator in resale, auctions & collector communities.

+This system is dedicated to Eyaalada Akari, whose early influence in technology made this work possible.
 	Contact

 Sabira Banfa